mcmilk/7-Zip-zstd/README.md

 # README

-This is the Github Page of 7-Zip with support for **zstd**, short for Zstandard, which is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level compression ratio.
+This is the Github Page of 7-Zip ZS with support of additional Codecs.

+for **zstd**, short for
+Zstandard, which is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level compression ratio.

 LZ4 and LZ5 compression with multithreading is also included.
 The library used therefore is located here: [Multithreading Library](https://github.com/mcmilk/zstdmt)

 You can install it in two ways:

-1. full setup with ZStandard additions within the GUI and an modified Explorer context menu
+1. full setup with [ZStandard] additions within the GUI and an modified Explorer context menu
 2. just the codec plugin, which goes to your existing 7-Zip installation